 This programme of work looks at the record of government outsourcing in the UK.
 Our first report analysed the scale and nature of government procurement, and mapped out the landscape of what the UK government is buying from whom, and for how much, to provide clarity and a basis for wider discussion.

-We are currently analysing the history of contracting in the last 30 years, and we will publish a paper in 2019 to highlight what has worked and what hasn't, what problems have emerged, and what government should do to tackle them.
+We published a second report in September 2019 analysing government contracting over the last 30 years, and highlighting what has worked and what hasn't, what problems have emerged, and what government should do to tackle them.

 This work builds on the Institute’s past research on Choice, competition and public service markets.